-The Special Educational Needs Advice Centre (SENAC) is a regional charity set up in 2003.
-We provide confidential, independent advice and advocacy on behalf of children and young people with disabilities and special educational needs (SEN) attending schools in Northern Ireland up to the age of 19 years.
+The Special Educational Needs Advice Centre (SENAC) is a charity in Northern Ireland which was set up in 2003.
+We give confidential, independent advice and advocacy for children and young people with disabilities and special educational needs (SEN) who attend schools in Northern Ireland up to the age of 19 years.

 We give advice and support on a range of issues including statutory assessments, statements of special educational needs, obtaining provision in school and appeals.

-SENAC places the focus on the needs of the child and works with parents, schools and education bodies to ensure that children receive the right support and resources according to their learning needs.
+SENAC places the focus on the needs of the child.
+We work with parents, schools and education bodies.
+Together we ensure that children receive the right support and resources according to their learning needs.

-We work to protect children and young people’s rights and entitlements under the Special Educational Needs (SEN) system and aim to ensure that decisions are based on the best interests of the child.
+We work to protect children and young people’s rights and entitlements under the Special Educational Needs (SEN) system.
+We aim to ensure that decisions are based on the best interests of the child.

 Our Board of Directors

-As a registered charity SENAC is governed by a voluntary management committee.
+SENAC are a registered charity in Northern Ireland which is governed by a voluntary management committee.
 The committee have combined skills and experience in management, finance, advocacy, law, human resources and education.
 Members include parents of children with special educational needs who have used our services.

 - Susan McBride (Treasurer)

-An independent and confidential telephone Advice Line service, providing free advice and information to parents, carers and professionals on getting the right support in school for children with learning difficulties and special educational needs.
+An independent, confidential telephone Advice Line service for parents, carers and professionals.
+We offer free advice on getting the right support in school for children with learning difficulties and special educational needs.

 Advice Line 028 9079 5779 (see Contact Us for opening hours)

-This service provides educational advocacy for individual children and young people.
-SENAC can offer assistance in completing Parental Advice forms, understanding Statutory Assessments, advise on the content of Individual Education Plans and Statements and where appropriate, accompany parents to meetings.
+This service gives educational advocacy for individual children and young people.
+SENAC can offer help when filling in Parental Advice forms, understanding Statutory Assessments, advise on the content of Individual Education Plans and Statements and where feasible go with parents to meetings.

 If you are considering contacting us about an appeal please click here for more information before contacting Jenny at email@example.com

-SENAC will also signpost parents, carers and professionals to other groups and organisations that may be able to address a further range of needs for individual children.
+SENAC will also signpost to other groups and organisations that can address a further range of needs for individual children.